revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

 Program statements that you want to monitor for exceptions are contained within a try block.
 If an exception occurs within the try block, it is thrown.
-The code can catch this exception using catch and handle it in some manner.System-generated exceptions are automatically thrown by the Java run-time system.
-To manually throw an exception, use the keyword throw.
+The code can catch this exception using catch and handle it in some manner.
+System-generated exceptions are automatically thrown by the Java run-time system.
+To manually throw an exception, use the keyword `throw`.
 Any exception that is thrown out of a method must be specified as such by a throws clause.
-Any code that absolutely must be executed after a try block completes is put in a finally block.
+Any code that must be executed after the execution of a try block is included in the finally block.

 </blockquote>